 - Old Norse

-The requirement will have to be satisfied prior to the time that the doctoral thesis is being submitted for the final defense.
+The requirement will have to be satisfied prior to the time that the doctoral thesis is submitted for the final defense.
+We advise students to pass this requirement before beginning the dissertation so that they can make use of their third language in research.
 Students ought to discuss and finalize their selection of a third language for the reading-competency exam with the DGS and their primary advisor sometime before the end of their second year in the program.
 Under unusual circumstances, students may petition the DGS to have another language approved for the requirement.

 Adequate language competency may be demonstrated in the following ways: